Eastern Orthodoxy in the Republic of Ireland: Romanian Orthodox Church in Ireland

 The Romanian Irish Orthodox Church appointed its first priest in October 2000.
 Starting in January 2001, Sunday worship has taken place in Belvedere College Chapel in the centre of Dublin, courtesy of the Jesuit Fathers.
 In June 2005, the Church of Ireland made Christ Church Leeson Park in Dublin 4 available for the use of the Romanian Orthodox community.
 The Church celebrates The Exaltation of Holy Cross.
 It serves around 1,500 people in the Dublin area, around 120 of whom worship in two new parishes.
 Fr.
 Godfrey O'Donnell, who helped establish the church service in Dublin in 2001, became the first Irish-born priest ordained into the Romanian Church in 2004.

 From 2010, the Romanian Orthodox parish of Ballsbridge had been operating from two alternative locations in Blanchardstown: three recently appointed priests hold the liturgy there every Sunday.
 The parish has a full calendar of weekday activities, with an evening mass on Wednesdays and Fridays, and special masses are held for each of the celebrations of the Romanian Orthodox calendar.
 On 9 April 2006, a fourth priest in Ireland was ordained with responsibility for two new parishes in Cork and Galway (where services are conducted in the Anglican St. Nicholas' Collegiate Church).
 In 2010 Fr Ioan Irineu Craciun relocated to the Romanian Community after 29 years ministering to Greek Orthodox in Arbour Hill.
 In 2017, the Romanian Orthodox Church moved from Blanchardstown when it opened its new church, The Church of the Annunciation, on Western Way, Broadstone, Dublin D07 FA38.
 The first mass was said in Western Way in March 2017 in the presence of the Romanian ambassador.

 There are also occasional Romanian Orthodox liturgies in Tipperary, Tralee, Killorglin and Navan.

 2019 saw the establishment of an orthodox monastery, The Life-Giving Spring, in Shannonbridge, Co.
 Offaly, dedicated to St. Ciaran of Clonmacnoise, by a group of Romanian nuns.
 The property Ard Ciaran was formerly a retreat centre run by the Catholic Ursuline Order.

 Other Orthodox Churches

 In addition, the Antiochian Orthodox Church has parishes in Ireland and their number continues to grow (Antiochian Orthodox Archdiocese of the British Isles and Ireland).
 Divine Liturgy is served every second Sunday in the Month at the Church of the Holy Rosary Chapel Street Castlebar by the clergy.
 While growth in the number of members was due to converts from other denominations, in recent years a number of refugees from Syria have increased its membership.

-The Serbian Orthodox Church has one missionary parish in Dublin, under the jurisdiction of the Serbian Orthodox Eparchy of Britain and Scandinavia.
+The Serbian Orthodox Church has one parish in Dublin, under the jurisdiction of the Serbian Orthodox Eparchy of Britain and Ireland.

 The Georgian Orthodox Church in Ireland serves mostly emigrants from the Republic of Georgia; since May 2012, services have been conducted in the Catholic Carmelite community church in Avila in Dublin.